Chișinău Independence Day Parade: 2011

 2011 celebrated the 20th anniversary of independence.
 Acting President Marian Lupu, who signed the order for the parade that April delivered the holiday address during the parade.
 Inspecting the parade from a GAZ-24 cabriolet parade car was the Minister of Defense of Moldova Vitalie Marinuța while the officer commanding the parade was Brigadier General Vitalie Stoian from the National Army's General Staff.
 Dress rehearsals took place three, seven and ten days before the parade, with the first rehearsal on August being attended by Prime Minister of Moldova Vlad Filat.
-It was the first time military equipment had been brought to the central square sine 1989.
-At the head of the parade were the flag of Moldova, as well as the military banners of the Emperor Stefan the Great, which were brought to Chisinau from Romania as a gesture on their part.
+It was the first time military equipment had been brought to the central square since 1989.
+At the head of the parade were the flag of Moldova, as well as the military banners of the Emperor Stefan the Great, which were brought to Chișinău from Romania as a gesture on their part.
 The contingent of veterans of the Transnistrian War was led by Division General Ion Costaș, a former Minister of Interior (1990–1992) and Defence (1992).
 A new, more western style marching formula was used for the parade as well as new military uniforms were used during the parade.

 2016

 2016 celebrated the silver jubilee of Moldovan independence.
 It was the first to use a revised format that was similar to the Great Union Day Parade in Bucharest.
-The following 6 foreign contingents took part in the parade for the first time: Odessa Military Academy (Ukraine), the Michael the Brave 30th Guards Brigade and the Asociatia Traditia Militara contingent (Romania), the Representative Honor Guard Battalion of the Polish Armed Forces (Poland), the Grand Duke Gediminas Staff Battalion (Lithuania), and a 4-man group from the Royal Irish Regiment (United Kingdom).
+The following 6 foreign contingents took part in the parade for the first time: Odesa Military Academy (Ukraine), the Michael the Brave 30th Guards Brigade and the Asociatia Traditia Militara contingent (Romania), the Representative Honor Guard Battalion of the Polish Armed Forces (Poland), the Grand Duke Gediminas Staff Battalion (Lithuania), and a 4-man group from the Royal Irish Regiment (United Kingdom).
 Servicemen of the Russian Armed Forces were also invited to the parade.
 More than 2,000 soldiers, as well as veterans of the army marched in the parade.
 The commander of the parade was the Chief of the General Staff of the Moldovan Armed Forces, Brigadier General Igor Cutie.
 During the 2016 parade, Moldovan police fired tear gas to disperse anti-government protesters who were participating in the 2015–16 protests.
 Opposition parties previously had called for rallies to disrupt the military parade, launching an "I'm not afraid" campaign on social media.
 Opposition lawyer Anna Ursaki said the following in favor of protests: "If the authorities have the right to organize parades, to have a feast during the plague, when people are miserable, we have the right to protests".